 New!
 EPA has proposed changes for the Agricultural Worker Protection Standard.
 Click here to read "What is the Worker Protection Standard, and How has it Changed in 2016?"

-More information on the WPS Respirator Requirements & the Applicator Exclusion Zone (AEZ):
+More information on the Applicator Exclusion Zone (AEZ):

 Pesticide Education Resources Collaborative